LIMJIALIANG/Flowchart-Table/README.md

 H31{"counter == 0"}
 H32{"counter == 1"}
-G41[/"Display 'We would suggest you to choose Round Emma <br> with 6 seaters as the first choice.' </br>"/] G42[/"Display 'We would suggest you to choose Round Emma <br> with 6 seaters as the second choice.' </br>"/] COUNT4["counter += 1"]
+G41[/"Display 'We would suggest you to choose Round Nadine <br> with 8 seaters as the first choice.' </br>"/] G42[/"Display 'We would suggest you to choose Round Nadine <br> with 8 seaters as the second choice.' </br>"/] COUNT4["counter += 1"]